laurabeth2003/Conquer-Project/README.md

 Laura finshed the GUI interface for screen 2, but ran into issues connecting to the database.

-4/26 Laura finished screen 2 - everything is connected to the database.
+4/26 Laura finished screen 2 - now everything is connected to the database.

 4/28 Ty made a few minor changes to the GUI interface for screen 3.
 He also laid the framework for screen 4.
 Both screens still need to be connected to the database.